BigBrotherBot/big-brother-bot/b3/plugins/poweradminurt/README.rst

   - split event handler hooks into multiple functions
   - delay teambalancing to round end in round based gametypes
-  - delay skillbalancing to round end in round based gametypes
+  - delay skillbalancing to round end in round based gametypes 1.26 - 2015/07/12 - Fenix
+  - make use of Plugin.getSetting to load configuration file values
+  - minor optimizations

 Credit
 ------